 works by Percy Grainger.

-Primavera has collaborated in a number of education projects with eminent composer Paul Patterson and would be delighted to explore opportunities for future work.
+Primavera have collaborated in a number of education projects with eminent composer Paul Patterson and would be delighted to explore opportunities for future work.